abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 is a false dichotomy perceived from the West, because the monastic presence is so strong in Asia.
 Oftentimes, people overlook the strength of the tradition of lay practice and lay teachers in Asia.
 Certainly in Thailand, that is very much the case.
-There are laymen and women who are excellent scholars, teachers.
+There are laymen and laywomen who are excellent scholars, teachers.
 It’s not as monochromatic as people perceive.

 Look at the model that the Buddha himself gave.
 There’s a very